xicato/xig-documentation/api_doc.md

   Current as of 2018-5-22.

 ----
-<a id="markdown-69-set-device-communication-configuration" name="69-set-device-communication-configuration"></a>
+<a id="markdown-set-device-communication-configuration" name="set-device-communication-configuration"></a>
-## 6.9.
-Set Device Communication Configuration
+## Set Device Communication Configuration
 **Change Status:** Initial release in V1.7.0.

   Sets the communication configuration for a given device (XID or XIM).